 - Usually helps to retain employees

-- Main purpose is to motivate employees to do better
+- The main purpose is to motivate employees to do better

 - The elements are exempt/ partially exempt from tax